ayancey/MediaPopupModifier/README.md

 **MediaPopupModifier**.
 Version 1.0 hides the media controls by setting the width of the window using low level Windows APIs.

 # Download/How to Use
-Click the releases button near the top, and download the newest release.
+[Click here](https://github.com/ayancey/MediaPopupModifier/releases) and download the newest release.
 Simply double click to launch, and it will run silently in the background.
-If you use it continually, simply add it to your startup folder!
+If you use it continually, add it to your startup folder.

 # TODO
 * A nice GUI with options for minimize to tray